ASooklall/leaflet-challenge/README.md

 # leaflet-challenge
 Assignment 17 - Leaflet.js Geomapping

-Note: Create a config.js file and add the following line "var API_Key = "API HERE"
+Note: Create a config.js file and add the following line "var API_KEY = "API HERE"
 * Replace the "API HERE" with your API Key within quotations.

 Instructions for Assignment: